LizMarlowe-byte/docs-as-code-portfolio-hugo/content/api-guides/Spotify-API-Guide.md

-# Spotify Web API Guide

-!!! abstract ""
+---
+title: "Spotify API Guide"
-    This guide describes the _Spotify Web API_, a powerful REST API that enables developers to access Spotify’s music catalog and user data.
-It covers conceptual overviews (OAuth flows, app access modes, rate limiting), a task‑based tutorial, and a curated API reference with realistic examples and parameter tables.
+summary: "This guide describes the Spotify Web API, a powerful REST API that enables developers to access Spotify’s music catalog and user data.
+It covers conceptual overviews (OAuth flows, app access modes, rate limiting), a task‑based tutorial, and a curated API reference with realistic examples and parameter tables."
+draft: false
 ---

 ## 🎧 Overview